Skip to main content

 The waveform timeline shows the song sections + audio waveform, MIDI cues, and more.

-• Edit your Arrangement (Pro feature): Tap the + or – buttons over each song section to delete or add a new song section at any point.
+• Edit song section Arrangement (Premium feature): Tap the + or – buttons over each song section to delete or add a new song section at any point.

 • The Tracks/Buses Mixer